sverweij/mscgen_js/src/script/README.md

 :page_with_curl: code in [ui-control/controller-inpage.js](gui-control/controller-inpage.js)

 The embedding controller uses the obvious approach:
-- run through all elements in the DOM tree and filter out those that have the mscgen_js class
+- Run through all elements in the DOM tree and filter out those that have the mscgen_js class.
-- For each element thus found attempt to parse and render its content as mscgen (or one of the three other supported languages)
+- For each element thus found attempt to parse and render its content as mscgen (or one of the three other supported languages).
+- If the parsing doesn't work out, display the text of the element with the error the parser found highlighted.

 ### defer: prevent execution before DOM tree has loaded
 When testing this on larger DOM trees (like the one of the [tutorial](https://sverweij.github.io/mscgen_js/tutorial.html), we found that